graph-part/graph-part/README.md

 Long                    | Short | Description
 ------------------------|-------|------------
+`--denominator`         |`-dn`  | Denominator to use for percent sequence identity computation.
+The number of perfect matching positions is divided by the result of this operation.
+Can be any of `shortest`, `longest`, `n_aligned`. `n_aligned` is the length of the alignment.
+Use this with caution, as GraphPart doesn't use coverage controls in the mmseqs2 mode.
+Defaults to `shortest`.
 `--nucleotide`          |`-nu`  | Use this flag if the input contains nucleotide sequences.
 By default, assumes proteins.
 Use with caution!
 Not guaranteed to compute all pairwise alignments.
 `--prefilter`           |`-pr`  | Use MMseqs2 prefiltering at the highest sensitivity instead of forcing computation of all-vs-all alignments.

 #### precomputed

 Long                    | Short | Description
 ------------------------|-------|------------
 `--edge-file`           |`-ef`  | Path to a comma separated file containing precomputed pairwise metrics, the first two columns should contain sequence identifiers specified in the  `--fasta-file`.
-This is can be used to run Graph-Part with an alignment tool different from the default `needleall`.
+This is can be used to run Graph-Part with an alignment tool different from the default `needleall` and `mmseqs`.
 `--metric-column`       |`-mc`  | Specifies in which column the metric is found.
 Indexing starts at 0, defaults to 2 when left unspecified.

 ## FAQ